cloudflare/workers-docs/reference/tooling/serverless/config.md

 It can accept a boolean or a string.
 Possible behaviors:

-`boolean`: will automatically bundle the function if set to "true"
+`boolean`: will automatically bundle the function if set to "true" with the global webpack config

-`string`:  web pack config path for this function[TODO: clean] add a function level webpack configuration in addition to a global webpack configuration.
-This helps you to process bundling different for an individual function than the global webpack config explained earlier.
+`string`:  a function level webpack configuration in addition to a global webpack configuration.
+This helps you to process bundling different for an individual function than the global webpack config .
 To use this, set the webpack config path to the function level `webpack` variable.
 Setting function level `webpack` variable to `true` will force webpack to bundle the function script with a default web pack configuration.
 Setting `webpack` key to `false` will turn off webpack for the function. (i.e the function script will not be fetched from dist folder)

 Simply add `webpack: true | <config path>` to your config block.

 For example in your script you can now use `import`:

 ```
 addEventListener('fetch', event => {